What is Whitelisting? Safeguarding Your Digital World

 You may, however, want to whitelist particular streaming sites and other services that require a lot of bandwidth to function well.
 In most cases, you’ll have to decide if the risk is worth the reward when excluding a domain from the protection of your VPN.

-Whitelisting is extreme but effective
+Whitelisting is extreme but effective to block malicious code

 When device or network security is critical, whitelisting may be the best option for keeping you or your organization safe.
 If you do decide to create a whitelist, being practical is important.
 The potential for lost productivity is massive if you don’t make a list that’s fair, balanced, and allows for the right amount of freedom.
+In marketing, influencer whitelisting can maximize ROI by allowing brands to leverage the reach of influencers for targeted advertising campaigns.

 VeePN is freedom